 Provides examples of:

 "Do whatever Caesar tells you to do.
 And whenever the opportunity presents, strike at the Profligates.
-Pile body upon body."The head of Caesar's Frumentarii, and one of the more undeniably evil men in the game.
+Pile body upon body."The head of Caesar's Frumentarii, and one of the characters with a more mysterious background in the game.
 He's responsible for the destruction of Searchlight, the alliance with the Great Khans, the plot with the Omertas, and the pacification of the Twisted Hairs.
 When the Courier encounters him, he and his men have just finished sacking the small town of Nipton.

 - Animal Theme Naming: His name translates into "Desert Fox".
 And of course there's the dog head he wears.